Skip to product information

 Liner Fiber

 Surplus helmet liner in compressed fiber of German origin (Wachbataillon).
 Fully reassembled with sweatband (headband), brown leather chin strap and neck band.
-The liner also has the front eyelet typical of American under helmets.
+The liner also has the front eyelet typical of American liners.
 Modified in Inland paratrooper version with the addition of "A Yokes" in color OD#3 and its leather chin strap.

 Weight